Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Introduction

 \section{Introduction}

-Ozone (\ce{O3}) plays an important role in the stratosphere to prevent organisms in the biosphere from exposing to excessive ultraviolet (UV) rays \cite{seinfeld2016}.
-However, it is also a severe air pollutant at the ground-level.
-High concentrations of the ground-level \ce{O3} can severely damage the ecological community.
-For instance, $4-15\%$ of global wheat yields are lost because of \ce{O3} pollution \cite{ain2017}.
+Ozone (\ce{O3}) plays an essential role in the stratosphere to prevent organisms in the biosphere from exposing to excessive ultraviolet (UV) rays \citep{seinfeld2016}.
+However, it is also a greenhouse gas and a severe air pollutant at the ground-level.
+Ground-level \ce{O3} can absorb longwave radiation from the earth, further shifting the radiation balance and even heating the surrounding atmosphere \citep{Stevenson2013}.
+High concentrations of the ground-level \ce{O3} can also severely damage the ecological community.
+For instance, $4-15\%$ of global wheat yields are lost because of \ce{O3} pollution \citep{ain2017}.
+Therefore, the Environmental Protection Agency (EPA) of the United States set a National Ambient Air Quality Standards (NAAQS) for six principal pollutants including ground-level \ce{O3}.
+According to the latest 2015 NAAQS, the standard for ground-level \ce{O3} is 0.070 ppm for an eight-hour average.
 Considering that tropospheric \ce{O3} is produced through complicated reactions, understanding the importance of different variables and their interactions that produce \ce{O3} is necessary.
-However, as obvious model-observation disparity of tropospheric \ce{O3} still exists in current global-scale chemical models developed based on theoretical studies \cite{young2018}, analyzing its formation with new data-driven methods becomes essential.
+However, as an obvious model-observation disparity of tropospheric \ce{O3} still exists in current global-scale chemical models developed based on theoretical studies \citep{young2018}, analyzing its formation with new data-driven methods becomes essential.

-Several popular machine learning algorithms have been applied in the real-time prediction and down-scaling of \ce{O3} concentration \cite{esl2019, gre2019}.
-These methods are also used to simplify the \ce{O3} prediction process in climate models and reduce the computational expense of fully interactive atmospheric chemistry schemes \cite{nowack2018}.
+Several popular machine learning algorithms have been applied in the real-time prediction and down-scaling of \ce{O3} concentration ~\citep{esl2019,gre2019}.
+These methods are also used to simplify the \ce{O3} prediction process in climate models and reduce the computational expense of fully interactive atmospheric chemistry schemes \citep{nowack2018}.
 However, most of them focus only on the prediction task and ignore the comparison of the importance of the features with earlier theoretical studies.
-It is essential to understand the importance of the factors in the complex \ce{O3} formation process to help improve policy-making and progressing towards a healthier environment.
+It is essential to understand the importance of the factors in the complex \ce{O3} formation process to help improve policy-making and progress towards a healthier environment.
 In this study, we predict ground-level \ce{O3} with different machine learning models and measure the importance of several factors involved in \ce{O3} formation.